Used Car: 2009 Chevy Aveo Review

 Other Cars to Consider

-The 2009 Toyota Yaris is also a small car that’s available as a sedan and hatchback, but has much better safety and reliability scores than the Aveo.
+The 2009 Toyota Yaris is also a small car that’s available as a sedan and hatchback, but has much better safety scores than the Aveo.
 Like the Aveo, the Yaris’ list of standard features is sparse, but it does come with air conditioning and anti-lock brakes.
 The Yaris has combined fuel economy ratings that are slightly better than the Aveo’s.